-Deciding between types of customer data platforms begins with organizational self-reflection and research.
+Deciding between types of customer data platforms starts with organizational self-reflection and research.
 What do you want to get out of a CDP?
 What’s your organization’s overall roadmap with a CDP?

-Start with those questions before ingesting this mind-bending stat: Organizations are projected to spend $672 billion on enterprise software by the end of 2022.
-I’ll bet plenty of them aren’t getting their money’s worth likely because of lax-consideration processes, knee-jerk decision-making, or buying new software just to have it.
+Start with those questions before ingesting this mind-bending stat: Organizations are projected to spend over $922 billion on enterprise software in 2023.
+I’ll bet plenty of them aren’t getting their money’s worth – likely because of lax consideration processes, knee-jerk decision-making, or buying new software just to have it.
 You don’t want to be one of those cases.

 To avoid burning cash on a CDP that’s not right for you, you should put a few different types of CDPs under the microscope to match them against your needs.
 Let’s run through a handful of CDP types for a clearer idea of what’s best for you.

 A CDP is a central hub for all of your organization's customer data.
 The increase in digital channels that modern businesses market to has led to an increase in customer data coming in from multiple sources.
 A CDP collects the data from these digital channels and stores it in one place for you to access, analyze, and use to personalize marketing campaigns.

 That’s the general gist of what a CDP does, but some more specific functions include:

 - Data sharing

 - Cohort analysis

 A CDP is a powerful tool that helps organizations store and analyze massive customer data sets to influence data-informed personalization tactics targeted to customer groups.
 But, it’s not one-size-fits-all, so let’s explore some different types of CDPs and how they fit in the customer data ecosystem.